kailashchoudhary11/imgman/README.md

 # imgman

-imgman is an image manipulation website built with which provides options for converting an image to blur, black and white, grayscale, pdf.
+imgman is an image manipulation website built with django, which provides options for converting an image to blur, black and white, grayscale, pdf.

 ## Table Of Content